blackmonk69/ariel_chocobar_portfolio/README.md

 In this project we build a datawarehouse with the help of some csv files, MSSQL Server, Python.
 The whole idea is to show an ETL process where the data architecture is organized in layers (bronze, silver and gold) known as Medallion Architecture.
 ## [10 ML Project - A simple Car Prediction app using python librares and Streamlit](https://github.com/blackmonk69/ML_cars)
 ## [11 Simple FastApi example to show the simplicity of using SQLModel](https://github.com/blackmonk69/API_DBTASKS)
 This is a purely pedagogical example, it does not contain routers, MVC concepts, secrets in env files, error handling, etc. Just a few lines of basic code snippets showing the power of this ORM.
-As a plus it was tested using Postman.
+This API handles a DB hosted in Neon website, the engine creates the tables if not existant, 2 endpoints: read tasks and create a task.